 To assess compliance with the WFD objective of preventing deterioration, the 2015 classifications results (based on data up to the end of 2014 and the same standards and classification tools used in 2009), were compared with the 2009 classification baseline.
 The assessment considered whether the water body had deteriorated from one status class in 2009 to a lower one in 2015.
-This was applied to a water body's overall status and to the status of each element used in classification.
+This includes sites where an element has deteriorated but it hasn't caused a deterioration in the overall classification due to the classification of the other elements.
 Confidence has been measured in terms of certainty.
-Natural Resources Wales have included those sites where we are 'quite certain' to 'highly certain' that the element has failed thus causing the water body to fail.
-The results of this assessment are summarised in Table 6.
+Natural Resources Wales has included those sites where we are 'quite certain' to 'highly certain' that the element has failed.
+The results of this assessment are summarised in table 5.